liangsongtaohit/reedsolomon/README.md

 Performance depends mainly on:

 1. number of parity shards
-2. number of cores of CPU（linear dependence, n-core cpu performance = one * n）
+2. number of cores of CPU
 3. CPU instruction extension(only support AVX2)
 4. unit size of concurrence
 5. size of shards